-You may code up all eight octants of your line drawers, or you may code up one and transform the coordinates of the endpoints for the other seven quadrants.
-If you do this, then you must apply the opposite transform to the pixel coordinates that the line drawer produces.
+You may code up all eight octants of your line drawers, or you may code up one and transform the coordinates of the endpoints for the other seven quadrants, using the provided AnyOctantLineRenderer mechanism.

 Treat the repetition in the following tests as a design problem (i.e. eliminate duplication by good design) and not a copy-and-paste problem!
 Copy-and-paste results in brittle, buggy code.